How To Stay Safe And Avoid Injuries When Moving

 you will be distracted, especially when carrying heavy objects, which could mean that you

-• Look for entrances or walkways that can become slippery when they are wet (such as those
+miss out on a step that can eventually lead to injury. - Look for entrances or walkways that can become slippery when they are wet (such as those

 made of glossy tiles).
 These should be covered with a traction mat (that you can rent out